Here’s why you should own a suede jacket, and the best to buy

 Paul Smith Suede Bomber Jacket

 Keep things classic with a collar

 And then there’s the old faithful.
-As close to the leather jacket as suede can swing it, the collared suede jacket is a retro mainstay.
-Not only does it allow you to channel your inner 70s maverick cop, but you’ll also be blessed with a jacket that pairs perfectly with loose tees, flannel shirts, and collars and ties alike.
+As close to the classic leather jacket as suede can swing it, the collared suede jacket is a retro mainstay.
+Not only does it allow you to channel seventies style, but you’ll also be blessed with a jacket that pairs perfectly with loose tees, flannel shirts, and collars and ties alike.